stefphd/HostPort-matlab/README.md

 This is the (MATLAB) host-side implementation of the Host Port class.
 The class makes use of a mex file (generated from C/C++ code) to speed up the communication.
 The class is thus just a wrapper around a C++ class.

+Tested on Windows 10 and Linux (ArchLinux) with MATLAB 2022a.

 ## Contents

 * `./src`: C/C++ source files
 * `./include`: C/C++ include files
 * `./vscode`: setting folder for Visual Studio Code
 * `HostPortMex.mexw64`: mex file for the Host Port class (Windows x64 version)
+* `HostPortMex.mexa64`: mex file for the Host Port class (Linux x64 version)
 * `make.m`: MATLAB function to build the mex file
 * `HostPort.m`: implementation of the Host Port class in MATLAB (using the mex file)
 * `Serial.m`: implementation of the Serial class in MATLAB (using the mex file)